© Copyright 2020 Vanni VERONESI. All rights reserved.

 65-year-old man

-Tethered cord syndrome
+Tethered cord syndrome (S2)

-Case "ZERO" is the first minimally invasive surgical treatment of extradural section of the filum terminale under local anesthesia in a patient confined to a wheelchair due to disabling symptoms that prevented him from walking.
+Case “ZERO”: the first minimally invasive surgical treatment of extradural sectioning of the filum terminale, under local anaesthesia, published in a scientific journal, in a patient confined to a wheelchair due to disabling symptoms that prevented him from walking.

 The “ZERO” Case was the subject of a publication as a TECHNICAL CASE REPORT on the innovative minimally invasive surgical technique under local anesthesia, performed by us since 2010, in the prestigious international scientific journal: